Cxx-mlr/argument-names/README.md

 # Argument Names

-A Python library that provides a decorator to automatically retrieve and print the argument names of a function when it's called.
-This can be particularly useful for debugging or logging purposes.
+A Python library that provides a decorator to automatically retrieve and process the argument names of a function when it's called.
+This can be useful for tasks like debugging, logging, or other custom operations.

 ## Installation